 For current political commentary, see the daily political notes.

-I decided not to have children.
-My family was full of tension and anger, and then I noticed that many others were too.
+I decided not to have children for other reasons.
+When I was young, my family was full of tension and anger, and then I noticed that many others were too.
 Such a family life was in no way attractive.
 When older, often I saw parents rebuke their children for playing with me, or even in my vicinity, assuming it would bother me — without waiting to see if I objected.
 Rebuking those children had become an ingrained, automatic habit.
 To see this made me sad for them, but I knew I would be the same as a parent.
-I would not be able cope with a frequently crying baby without becoming upset and angry.
+I would not be able to cope with a frequently crying baby without becoming upset and angry.

 Of course, many people tell themselves, "That happens to others, but I am better than they; I will get it right."
 Obviously, most of them are mistaken.
 I did not suppose that I would succeed in human relationships where most people fail.

 Most fathers in the US have to work very hard to get money for their children.
 I did not want a life of running on a treadmill, doing whatever people with money would tell me to do.

 A large fraction of US fathers eventually get divorced, and subsequently rarely see the children for whom they are spending most of their time scrabbling for money.
 What a futile life!
 But even those who are not yet divorced see their children little, since they are so busy at work.
 Meanwhile, single women with children do not have it easy; they usually confront poverty while carrying so much responsibility that one person can hardly cope — but that was not the risk I personally faced.

 I am convinced I made a wise personal decision in avoiding this.
 But I was not the only one that benefited from it — everyone did.
 Not having children is an important contribution to humanity.
 My decision probably reduced the 2050 population by 5 to 10 people.